10 Things You Should Always Do to Save Fuel

 Did you know that when you drive a car that has been parked all day, the engine is cold and it uses a lot of fuel for the first five miles?
 To save fuel, why not combine all your daily trips into one big trip?
 Sometimes, of course, this is not possible but try to avoid making unnecessary trips.

 There you have it.
 The top 10 tips to help you save some cash on that fuel money every month.
-Hopefully this article is useful for you.
-If you have any question about car or any maintenance tip, feel free to drop it in comment section.
+Hopefully, this article is useful for you.
+If you have any questions about the car or any maintenance tip, feel free to drop them in the comment section.